-Select \four English, American, or World Literature electives (12 semester hours)

-\Of these four courses, at least one must be a 300 or 400 level course and one other must be a 400 level course.
+Select four English, American, or World Literature electives: (12 Semester Hours) Of these four courses, at least one must be a 300 or 400 level course and one other must be a 400 level course.

-Two additional English electives in literature, writing, theory, or TESL (6 semester hours)
+Select two additional English electives in literature, writing, theory, or TESL: (6 Semester Hours)

-Note: Of all English courses, including the Literature Survey counted in the general education curriculum, six (6) hours must be in American Literature and six (6) hours in English Literature.
+Of all English courses, including the Literature Survey counted in the general education curriculum, six (6) hours must be in American Literature and six (6) hours in English Literature.